 Here’s the recipe video to knead the dough by hand.
 See below for the 40 second food processor method.
-(PS Accidentally cut out sugar, oops!
-Will replace video shortly!)
+(PS Accidentally left out sugar, oops!)

 And here’s the recipe video for the 40 second pizza dough.
 After the dough is made, the steps are exactly the same and the pizza crust comes out exactly the same!

 - 600g (4 cups) bread flour or pizza flour (or plain/all purpose) (Note 1)

 - 2 tsp (6g) rapid rise or instant yeast (Note 2)